trwalker/generator-express-rest-api/README.md

 ==========================

 ### Summary
-This is a Yeoman generator to quick scaffold a RESTful API using expresss, cluter-service, mocha, chai, sinon, and instanbul.
+This is a Yeoman generator to quick scaffold a RESTful API using expresss, cluter-service, mocha, chai, sinon, and istanbul.
 The structure generated follows the MVC controller/service/repository pattern.

 ### Installing Yeoman
 http://yeoman.io/learning/index.html